devteamclub/readme/CodeStyleFE.md

 hasChildren(node);
 ```

-Use `fetch` when function get something from API
+Use `fetch` for naming when function get something from API
 ```js
 // ----------- bad
 getTickets() {